 – Sheila (53) Dentist

-Key findings that can validate and challenge assumptions for products, services and brand positioning
+- Identified key findings that can validate and challenge assumptions for products, services, and brand positioning

-How might you increase trust and transparency between women and top players in the industry, such as healthcare systems or pharmaceutical companies?
+How might you increase trust between women and healthcare systems or pharmaceutical companies?

 “So What, Now What?”
 Workshop